osg-htc/collaboration-support/docs/index.md

 ### Mission

 The mission of OSG Collaboration Support is to enable access and lower the barrier for Midsize collaborations to leverage the OSG Consortium’s services and technologies for their research.
+Multi-institutional projects can leverage a common access point for their user base to submit jobs to the OSPool and collaborate on their project while sharing data.

+### Obtain accounts for users/project on OSG's Collab Access Point.

 ## Collaboration Institutions and Compute Sites